 - Patients who will require special social, emotional, or long-term rehabilitative intervention.

-Immediate care can be lifesaving.
+Burn injuries are dynamic in nature, and even minor-appearing injuries can worsen with time (burn wound conversion) and need to be reassessed in 24 to 72 hours., Immediate care can be lifesaving.
 Before burns are treated, the burning agent must be prevented from inflicting further damage.
-Materials such as melted synthetic shirts, hot tar, or chemicals should be immediately removed, or, in special cases (e.g., hydrofluoric acid), chemically inactivated.
+Materials such as melted synthetic shirts, hot tar, or chemicals should be immediately removed, or in special cases (e.g., hydrofluoric acid), chemically inactivated.

 Superficial burns should be cooled in cool or room-temperature water if possible, or a cool moist cloth can be applied until pain subsides.
 Very cold water and ice should not be used, as these may damage skin.
 Mild soap and water can then be used to clean the wound.
 Burst blisters or sloughed skin should be debrided prior to dressing application; however, most superficial burns do not require a dressing.

-Partial-thickness burns should be treated with a combination of a topical antimicrobial agent (chlorhexidine, silver sulfadiazine, or combination antibiotics) and a gauze dressing, such as fine mesh gauze, bismuth-impregnated petroleum-based gauze (Xeroform), biosynthetic gauze, silicon-coated gauze, hydrogel, or silver treated gauze.
+Partial-thickness burns should be treated with a combination of a topical antimicrobial agent (e.g., chlorhexidine, silver sulfadiazine, or combination antibiotics) and a gauze dressing, such as fine mesh gauze, bismuth-impregnated petroleum-based gauze (Xeroform), biosynthetic gauze, silicon-coated gauze, hydrogel, or silver treated gauze.
+Regular close follow-up is imperative for optimal dressing changes, to appropriately manage pain, to monitor for signs of infection or hypertrophic scar development, and to assess for other complications that require specialty assessment or intervention.

 As stated above, all other burn injuries should be assessed and treated by a specialized team at a recognized burn center.

 Nutritional support is a key component of burn care.
-Elevations in metabolic rate far above that predicted by the Harris-Benedict equation occur in adults with a burn covering 25% of total body surface area (TBSA), a hypermetabolic state that exceeds the metabolic increases found in any other disease state.
+Elevations in metabolic rate far above that predicted by the Harris-Benedict equation occur in adults with a burn covering 25% of TBSA, a hypermetabolic state that exceeds the metabolic increases found in any other disease state.
 Resting metabolic rate (RMR) is approximately 180% of basal rate during acute admission in these patients, and their calorie needs may exceed 5,000 kcal/day.
-Patients with a surface burn of 40% can lose 25% of preadmission weight in 3 weeks without nutrition support; losses exceeding 10% are associated with significantly poorer outcome, including impaired immunity and delayed healing.,
+Patients with a surface burn of 40% can lose 25% of preadmission weight in three weeks without nutrition support; losses exceeding 10% are associated with significantly poorer outcome, including impaired immunity and delayed healing.,

 Energy and Macronutrient Support